 The parable here spoken by Jesus at the table of one of the leading pharisees,3 was again used by Him, when He spoke so strongly in the temple, a few days previous to His Passion and death.
 And what is this supper, to which many are invited?
-What is this marriage-feast, but that which eternal Wisdom has been getting ready from the very beginning of the world?
-Nothing could exceed the magnificence of these preparations; there was a splendid banquethall, built on the top of a mountain,4 and supported by seven pillars5 of mysterious beauty; there were the choicest meats-purest bread, and wine the most delicious-served up to the King's table.
-With His own hands, the Wisdom of the Father pressed the rich cluster of Cyprus grapes into the cup;1 He Himself ground down the wheat, that had sprung up, without having been sown, from a soil holy beyond description ; He immolated the Victim.2 Israel, the the Father's chosen people,3 was the fortunate guest invited by the loving kindness of the Master, that is, Wisdom, the Son of the Father, who had sent messengers without end to the children of Jacob.
-The Wisdom of God had said : 'I will send unto them prophets and apostles.'4 But this favoured people. this loved one, as the Book of Deuteronomy says, 'grew fat and kicked,' that is, it abused the gifts bestowed on it; it seemed to study how to provoke the anger of God its Saviour, by despising His invitations, and going its own way.5 This daughter of Sion, in her adulterous pride, preferred the bill of divorce to the marriage-feast;6 Jerusalem rejected the heavenly messengers, and killed the prophets," and crucified the Spouse Himself.
+What is this marriage-feast, but that which eternal Wisdom has been getting ready from the very beginning of the Nothing could exceed the magnificence of these preparations; there was a splendid banquethall, built on the top of a mountain,4 and supported by seven pillars of mysterious beauty; there were the choicest meats-purest bread, and wine the most delicious-served up to the King's table.
+With His own hands, the Wisdom of the Father pressed the rich cluster of Cyprus grapes into the cup; 1 He Himself ground down the wheat, that had sprung up, without having been sown, from a soil holy beyond description; He immolated the Victim.2 Israel, the the Father's chosen people,3 was the fortunate guest invited by the loving kindness of the Master, that is, Wisdom, the Son of the Father, who had sent messengers without end to the children of Jacob.
+The Wisdom of God had said: 'I will send unto them prophets and apostles.
+'4 But this favoured people, this loved one, as the Book of Deuteronomy says, 'grew fat and kicked,' that is, it abused the gifts bestowed on it; it seemed to study how to provoke the anger of God its Saviour, by despising His invitations, and going its own way.5 This daughter of Sion, in her adulterous pride, preferred the bill of divorce to the marriage-feast; 5 Jerusalem rejected the heavenly messengers, and killed the prophets,7 and crucified the Spouse Himself.

-1 Gemma anim. iv.
-45, 46.
-3 De Div.
-Off. xii.
-2. 3 St. Luke xiv.
-1. 4 Is. ii.
-2. 5 Proy. ix.
+Is. ii.
+2. St. Luke xiv.
+1. 5 Prov. ix.
 1.

 But even so, eternal Wisdom still offers the first place at the supper to the ungrateful children of Abraham, Isaac, and Jacob; He does so because of their saintly fathers.
-It is to the lost sheep of the house of Israel, that the apostles are first sent.8 'What delicate attention !' may we justly exclaim with St. John Chrysostom.
-'Before His crucifixion, Christ calls the Jews; He does the same after it, He goes on inviting them.
+It is to the lost sheep of the house of Israel, that the apostles are first sent.
+What delicate attention! may we justly exclaim with St. John Chrysostom.
+Before His crucifixion, Christ calls the Jews; He does the same after it, He goes on inviting them.
 Instead of crushing them with a terrible chastisement, as it seemed most just He should do, He invites them to a marriage; He loads them with honours.
 But they that have slain